Parametric Higher-Order Abstract Syntax

 b'

 The correctness of the constFold is proved using induction, case-analysis, and the term simplifier.
 We prove all cases but the one for plus using simp [*].
-This tactic instructs the term simplifier to use hypotheses such as a = b as rewriting/simplications rules.
+This tactic instructs the term simplifier to use hypotheses such as a = b as rewriting/simplifications rules.
 We use the split to break the nested match expression in the plus case into two cases.
 The local variables iha and ihb are the induction hypotheses for a and b.
 The modifier in a term simplifier argument instructs the term simplifier to use the equation as a rewriting rule in the "reverse direction.
 That is, given h : a = b, ← h instructs the term simplifier to rewrite b subterms to a.

 theorem